briankrznarich/jmdictdb/README.txt

 updating of JMdictDB database.
-It is presumed that there is a functioning Postgresql instance, and that you have access to the database "postgres" account or some account with enough privledges to create and drop databases.
+It is presumed that there is a functioning Postgresql instance, and that you have access to the database "postgres" account or some account with enough privileges to create and drop databases.

+JMdictDB can be served by the web server directly from the development directories -- this is useful during development.
+The cgi and library files can also be installed to a production location with the makefile target : 'make web'.

 The Makefile is usable on both *nix and Windows systems but the latter requires a working Gnu 'make' program.